 While testing software applications, we often want to see, how an application behaves when put under extreme load conditions.
 The goal is to see the robustness and ability of an application to not crash and recover successfully after heavy load subsides.
 This type of testing is known as Stress Testing.

 What is Stress Testing?

 Basically, in stress testing, we make use of performance testing tools like – Apache JMeter.
 These tools help us in simulating a load of real users by scripting the user flow.
-Using these tools, we can subject application to load a large number of users that access the different functionalities of the application.
-So, if the application is bound to serve 100 concurrent users, we put a load of 120 users and analyze the application behavior and try to answer the below questions-
+Using these tools, we can subject applications to load a large number of users that access the different functionalities of the application.
+So, if the application is bound to serve 100 concurrent users, we put a load of 120 users.
+Then we analyze the application behavior and try to answer the below questions-

 - What is the breaking point of the application?